rprat-pro/mm-opera-hpc/bubble/README.md

 ## Verification against the analytical solution

-The problem of a pressurized spherical inclusion in an infinite elastic medium has a closed-form solution for the expressions of the stresses as a function of the distance from the sphere center:
+The problem of a pressurized spherical inclusion in an infinite elastic medium has a closed-form solution for the expressions of the hoop stress as a function of the distance from the sphere center:

 $$
 \sigma_{\theta\theta}(r) = \dfrac{p_{in}*R_b^3}{2r^3}